 top of page

 Before your child puts on a VR headset, it’s worth pausing.
 Virtual reality is not just gaming.
 It is a live social environment, often with voice chat and shared spaces.
+Use this checklist to reduce risk and increase safeguarding.

 VR places your child inside environments where they can: